 Apple provides launchctl to manage your agents.
 The main commands you need are

-launchctl load ~/Library/LaunchAgents/org.nathanamy.archive-tweets.plist launchctl unload ~/Library/LaunchAgents/org.nathanamy.archive-tweets.plist launchctl start org.nathanamy.archive-tweets launchctl stop org.nathanamy.archive-tweets launchctl list
+launchctl load ~/Library/LaunchAgents/net.nathangrigg.archive-tweets.plist launchctl unload ~/Library/LaunchAgents/net.nathangrigg.archive-tweets.plist launchctl start net.nathangrigg.archive-tweets launchctl stop net.nathangrigg.archive-tweets launchctl list

 unload require the filename, while

-stop command just kills the process, but is convenient because you don’t need to know the pid.
-The
+kills the process, but is convenient because you don’t need to know the pid.

-I mentioned Lingon earlier, and it is a great tool for creating an managing launchd agents.
-It is the easiest way to create a basic plist.
+Lingon is a simple tool for creating and managing launchd agents.
+It does not give you as much control as LaunchControl, but it has been around longer.
 When you use Lingon to edit an agent, pressing the Save button automatically loads and unloads the job.

 start to mean